Mock exams

 Fast recall and recognition.
 Best for vocab, dates, definitions, and SAT/AP-style exams.

-Explain concepts in 1-3 sentences.
-Best for cause/effect, compare/contrast, and IB Paper 2.
+Explain concepts in one to three sentences.
+Best for cause and effect, compare and contrast, and IB Paper 2.

 Essay